-In some cases, fly bites can lead to more serious infections when the vet has to remove the dead skin from the wound and prescribe the medicine.
+In some cases, fly bites can lead to more serious infections when the vet removes dead skin from the wound and prescribes the medicine.

 The important thing is that you protect your dog from future fly attacks, especially if his skin is already sore.

-Still, work on prevention by thoroughly cleaning your house and yard to spare your dog the unnecessary pain.
+Still, work on prevention by thoroughly cleaning your house and yard to spare your dog unnecessary pain.
 Be extra careful if your dog spends a lot of time outdoors.

-If the redness lasts for more than a few days, check this with the vet and follow his instructions on what to do next.
+If the redness lasts more than a few days, check this with the vet and follow his instructions on what to do next.

 READ NEXT: How to Keep Flies Off Dogs